 5) Molly Malone - Erin Isle Singers

-This one's almost embarressing!
+This one would have been almost embarrassing to admit to in my younger years when I was so shy!
 A song about a girl wheeling a wheelbarrow whilst selling cockles and mussels sounds more like it should be a children's nursery rhyme than a proper adult song.
-They just don't write music like this anymore do they, and if I'd told my work colleagues about this one they'd probably have sadly shaken their heads and slowly wandered away!
-But now I've left work and I'm no longer bothered - if I wanted to sound cool, I guess I'd have picked a recent hit by whoever's hot at the moment.
-(How can you be 'cool' by liking someone 'hot?'
-I digress.)
+They just don't write music like this anymore do they, and if I'd told my teen friends about this one they'd probably have sadly shaken their heads and slowly wandered away!
+But now I'm at an age when image consciousness doesn't matter.
+I'm no longer bothered - if I wanted to sound 'cool', I guess I'd have picked a recent hit by whoever's 'hot' at the moment.

 6) Scheherazade - Radio Symphony Orchestra Ljubljana

 For the purposes of this page I had two main choices - a dull video of a symphony orchestra and men in black suits and bow ties, or a version with a collage of colourfully romantic images from 'The Arabian Nights' and similar themes.
-I chose the latter for very obvious reasons.
+I chose the latter.
 I once met someone with the name Scheherazade.
 She didn't like it, but I reckon it's just about the most exotic name in the world.

 7) The Ash Grove - Nana Mouskouri

 Well so far I've had one traditional Scottish song, one ancient English folk tune, and an old Irish song.
 And now I'm going for a Welsh ballad.
-If I was a politician you might cynically accuse me of trying to curry favour with people from all four nations of the United Kingdom.
-But they are all absolutely genuine favourites, and this one is particularly appropriate and special to me as I'm half Welsh (100% Welsh when Wales are playing rugby).
+If I was a politician you might cynically think I'm trying to curry favour with the residents of all four nations of the United Kingdom.
+But they are all absolutely genuine favourites, and this one is particularly appropriate and special to me as I am half Welsh (100% Welsh when Wales are playing rugby).
 And like several of the other tracks, I've loved this one since I was a child.
 It is called Llwyn Onn in Welsh or The Ash Grove in English.
-Though the tune may be much older, the first published version of Llwyn Onn was in 1802, and the English translation is known from 1862.
+Though the tune may be much older, the first published version of Llwyn Onn was in 1802, and the English Ash Grove translation is known from 1862.
 Do you recognise the title?
 Many will not, but I think most will surely recognise the very familiar tune which is just exquisitely beautiful.

 8) Auld Lang Syne - Sissel Kyrkjebø

 Let's finish in the way all gatherings should finish, with the great song of togetherness and cheer Auld Lang Syne.
-Each year on New Year's Day, it's played on national UK television after the clock strikes midnight and these days after a seemingly interminable fireworks display.
-Each year also, its prominence sadly seems to lessen as modern songs with very transient spans of popularity take over.
+Each year on New Year's Day, it's played on national UK television after the clock strikes midnight and these days after an interminable fireworks display, which seemingly gets longer and longer.
+Each year also, the prominence of the old song sadly seems to lessen as modern songs with very transient spans of popularity take over.
 But however much it's shunted into the background, Auld Lang Syne will remain forever the song of companionship.
 I would play it on my own on my desert island and remember all of the people I've loved, all of my friends, and all the people I would long to see again.
 I love the melody.
 As for the lyrics, how many people know what the words written by Robert Burns in 1788 are all about?
 I don't, but maybe I should learn.